 One of the first bottom feeding fish many aquarists purchase is the albino Cory cat or one of its relatives.
 There are over 170 recognized species of Corydoras, with 100+ species yet to be given scientific names.
 They belong to the Family Callichthyidae and range throughout South America, from the Andes Mountains to the Atlantic coast, and from Trinidad to northern Argentina.
-Brochis and Aspidoras catfish occupy smaller overlapping ranges, and are included in this care sheet as they have similar aquarium needs.
+Brochis and Aspidoras species occupy smaller, overlapping ranges and are included in this care guide as they have similar aquarium needs.
 All three genera are peaceful bottom feeders that can be kept in community aquariums.
 They are heavily armored and have sharp spines on their pectoral and dorsal fins.
 Care should be taken when handling them, as some species have a mild toxin in their spines.

 Natural Habitat for Corydoras

-Corydoras, Brochis and Aspidoras catfish inhabit smaller streams and rivers, backwaters, oxbows, ponds and marshy environments.
+Corydoras, Brochis and Aspidoras species inhabit smaller streams and rivers, backwaters, oxbows, ponds and marshy environments.
 The water is clear, slow moving and relatively shallow.
-The bottom is typically made up of sand or detritus and the shoreline often has dense plant growth, offering them cover.
+The bottom is typically made up of sand or detritus, and the shoreline often has dense plant growth, offering them cover.

 Water Requirements for Corydoras

-Corydoras, Brochis and Aspidoras catfish are found in soft water with a low pH in the wild, however, many species sold today are commercially raised and tolerate a much wider range of water chemistry.
-A pH between 7.0 and 8.0, alkalinity between 3° and 10° dKH (54ppm to 180ppm), and temperature between 74° and 80° F are ideal conditions for most captive bred Cory cats and their relatives.
+Corydoras, Brochis and Aspidoras species are found in soft water with a low pH in the wild, however, many species sold today are commercially raised and tolerate a much wider range of water chemistry.
+A pH between 7.0 and 8.0, alkalinity between 3° and 10° dKH (54ppm to 180ppm) and temperature between 74° and 80° F are ideal conditions for most captive bred Cory cats and their relatives.
 Wild caught fish may require a pH of 5.5 to 7.0 and alkalinity below 3° dKH (54ppm).
-If the aquarium is kept in a room below 74°, use an Aqueon aquarium heater to increase the heat.
+If the aquarium is kept in a room below 74°, use an Aqueon Aquarium Heater to maintain the correct temperature.
 Pristine water quality is essential to good health in these catfish.
 They should never be added to new aquariums or those that have been neglected.
-Maintain good filtration and do a 10% water exchange every two weeks or 25% once a month using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
+Maintain good filtration and change 10% of the water every week or 25% every 2 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
 Don’t forget to treat tap water with Aqueon Water Conditioner before refilling your aquarium!